chronologic/ethereum-alarm-clock/docs/execution.rst

     Anyone wishing to write their own execution client should be sure they fully understand all of the intricacies related to the execution of transaction requests.
 The guarantees in place for those executing requests are only in place if the executing client is written appropriately.
+Reading this documentation is a good start.

 Important Windows of Blocks/Time